jeffreylindsey/AdventOfCode2024/README.md

 As I thought about how to complete part 2, I found myself possibly wanting another 2D map of another type.
 So I ended up spending some time making a more generic c_Map2D, and updated the existing code to use that.

+Interesting.
+On my first attempt, the second example, with the X's and O's, worked, but the rest were off.

+Ah, I suspected it might have something to do with the last example that was provided, where regions may appear to share a side, but they are considered separate sides.
+Adding a check to make sure I was only comparing sides for the same region fixed the issue.

+That was definitely felt a lot easier to complete once I had my generic `c_Map2D` class available.
+I might need to add that to the shared utility code, and make use of it in the older puzzles.